 Hal Higdon: 5-K--Novice:This Novice 5-K Training Plan is designed for beginning runners or for runners who want to take a low-mileage approach to their training.
 Never run before?
 This one's for you.
-If you are an experienced runner, who has run several 5-K or 10-K races before, you might want to consider my Intermediate, or even Advanced, 5-K programs before clicking on the Purchase button.
+If you are an experienced runner, who has run several 5-K or 10-K races before, you might want to consider my Intermediate, or even Advanced, 5-K programs before clicking the Purchase button.
 When you do, you will receive daily email messages telling you what to run along with tips on training.
 For more information and details, visit my website: halhigdon.com.
 This program works best if you have a goal 5-K in 8 weeks.
 Set that race as your end date and use it as a focus of your training.
 Even if you do not have a goal 5-K at the end of 8 weeks, Hal Higdon's 5-K Novice program is a great way to begin your life as a runner.

 Run 1.5 miles.
 Over the next eight weeks, you will progressively add a quarter mile to your longest runs until you peak with 3 miles in the seventh and eighth weeks.
 Take this workout seriously.
 Use 3 to 5 minutes before you begin for some easy stretching and consider adding strength training to your routine too.